Indus Fan

-The Indus Fan is one of the most significant depositional feature of the offshore Indus basin.
-It is the second largest fan system in the world after the Bengal Fan between India, Bangladesh and the Andaman Islands.
-The Indus fan was deposited in an unconfined setting on the continental slope, rise and basin floor, covering much of the Arabian Sea.
-The entire fan extends over an area of 110,000 square kilometers with greater than 9 km of sediment accumulating near the toe-of-slope.
+The Indus Fan is an abyssal fan system in the northern Arabian Sea, created by the discharge of sediment from the simultaneous accretion and erosion of the Indus River Delta coastline, alongside significant turbidity at the river's various exit channels along the southern Sindhi coastline of Pakistan.
+It is one of the most significant depositional feature of the offshore Arabian Basin.
+It is the second largest fan system, and abyssal fan system in the world after the Bengal Fan between India, Bangladesh and the Andaman Islands.
+The Indus fan was deposited in an unconfined setting on the continental slope, rise and basin floor, covering a significant portion of the northern Arabian Sea.
+The entire fan extends over an area of 110,000 square kilometers with greater than 9 km of sediment accumulating near the top-of-slope.

 History

 The Indus Basin was created through the erosion of Karakoram and the Western Himalayas.
 Fan sedimentation is estimated to have begun at the end of the Oligocene or beginning of the Miocene, during a period of faster Himalayan exhumation, possibly linked to Monsoon intensification.

 The fan rapidly gained sediment during the middle Miocene.
-The upper Indus Fan, both ancient and recent, consists some of the largest channel-levee systems (CLS).
-These channel-levee systems act as conduits for carrying and depositing sediments into the deeper part of the basin.
-The coarser grained sediments are deposited in the channel belts whereas the finer grained silts and clays are deposited along the levees.
+The upper Indus Fan, both ancient and recent, contains one of the world's largest channel-levee systems (CLS).
+These systems act as conduits for sediments from the interior to deeper parts of the basin.
+Coarser grained sediments are deposited in the channel belts, whereas finer grained silts and clays are deposited along the levees.
 This arrangement of sediments is ideal for stratigraphic plays and is why these channel-levee systems are important to the petroleum industry.

+Prior to widespread disruptive human activity, the Indus delivered to the Arabian Sea the fifth largest sediment load of any river on the planet, drawing primarily from the "barren, unconsolidated glacial and fluvially reworked detritus ... eroded from high-relief, rapidly uplifting tectonic units of the western Tibetan Plateau, Karakoram and the Indus Suture Zone".
+Human actions, though, have significantly disrupted natural sedimentation of the Indus Delta and Indus Fan, creating an imbalance between the river's sediment deposits and the already intense erosion characteristic of the region's shelf and coastline.
+This has led to an 80% reduction in sedimentation in obstructed regions of the Delta clinoform since 1950, in turn leading to significant erosion of the delta front clinoform and coastline in exploited regions of the Delta, reaching upwards of ~ 50 m in some areas.
+This has occurred in line with a continuance or, in some cases, strengthening of sedimentation rates in the Delta's unobstructed channels, primarily those on the far edges of the delta lacking significant obstruction from human infrastructure.